Woodland Animal Hospital

 ophthalmology

-Ophthalmology: We offer several diagnostics for the eye, including staining to diagnose corneal ulcers, tonometry for ocular pressures, and Schirmer Tear Testing to assess the eye's ability to produce an adequate number of tears.
+Ophthalmology: We offer several diagnostics for the eye, including staining to diagnose corneal ulcers, tonometry for ocular pressures, and Schirmer Tear Testing to assess the eye's ability to produce an adequate number of tears

-Outsourced laboratory services
+Outsourced laboratory services:

 Some laboratory tests require special equipment in order to be performed.
 Diagnostic services such as histopathology, virus serology, and bacterial culture are sent to outsourced laboratories such as Antech, the University of Missouri Veterinary Medical Diagnostic Lab and many more.
-Results for these type of tests are usually received in 2 days to 2 weeks.
+Results for these type of tests are usually received anywhere from 2 days to 2 weeks.